MemojigsaW/Anime-filter/README.md

 ## Overview
 Style transfer with NN approach.
 Cycle GAN with unsupervised learning.
 The model is implemented according to [the work by Jun-Yan.Z et al](https://arxiv.org/pdf/1703.10593.pdf) The original generator has 6 Resblocks, the tuned version has fewer and number of feature maps in embedding blocks are reduced.
 A random pooling of images is added.
-Hyperparameter tunings revolves around LR and the decay rate.
+Hyperparameter tunings revolves around LR, decay rate and effecting of a pooling of process images.

 <p align="center">
 <img src=/Images/cycle_gan.png width="512">